 Mr. Phiri calls his larger ephemeral reservoir his “immigration center” for the rain.
-See Rainwater Harvesting for Drylands and Beyond, Volume 1, 2nd Edition, for why he named it so.
+See Rainwater Harvesting for Drylands and Beyond, Volume 1, 3rd Edition, for the inspiring reason why he named it so.
 If this reservoir fills three times in a year, he knows he has enough water stored throughout his soil to last him through a two-year drought—due to hundreds of small structures and plantings throughout his land which all slow, spread, and infiltrate rainfall and runoff into his soil and the root zone of his plants.

 See Rainwater Harvesting for Drylands and Beyond, Volumes 1 and 2, for many other inexpensive, effective greywater-harvesting systems.